·

 Explore the allure of Megève, a sophisticated ski resort nestled in the picturesque French Alps, as we guide you through the wonders of this charming destination during the enchanting winter season.

-It's certainly not the first time we're telling you this but Rafael is a real winter maniac, I (Thomas) am a little less so!
-Maybe because in my home region (North of France), snow generally means chaos since everything stops working as soon as a snowflake falls from the sky.
-Growing up in Rio (Brazil), Rafael saw snow in movies and series - especially during Christmas time - so for him it is something very special, almost magical!
-This is why every winter, he insists that we go on holiday somewhere snowy.
-After Füssen and the Taunus Mountains in 2018, Oslo in 2019, and Chamonix in 2020, we decided to go to the French Alps (again) last year.
+It's certainly not the first time we're telling you this but Rafael is a real winter fan, while I (Thomas) am a little less so — maybe because in my home region (Northern France), snow usually means everything comes to a halt!
+Growing up in Rio, Rafael only saw snow in movies especially during Christmas time — making it feel almost magical!
+That's why every winter, he insists we travel somewhere snowy!
+After Füssen and the Taunus Mountains in 2018, Oslo in 2019, and Chamonix in 2020, we decided to go to the French Alps (again) in 2021.
 We stayed in the La Clusaz area for a week but decided to go on a day-trip to one of the most famous French ski resort: Megève!

 Megève, Savoie, French Alps, Alpes françaises